 Whether you’re in a homestay in a remote corner of the mountains or in a top-notch restaurant in Tbilisi, you’re virtually guaranteed a filling and lip-smackingly good feed that will have you holding out your plate for more.
 Seriously, the food is fantastic!

-In Georgia, meals are also often a communal affair.
+Here, meals are also often a communal affair.
 The supra – feast – is a huge part of the culture and it’s not uncommon to sit down to family dinners at homestays or find menus filled with smaller dishes that are designed to be shared amongst a group.

 Enjoy fully with Cradle of Wine